First measurement of $\eta$ production in neutrino interactions on argon with MicroBooNE

 The $\eta$ meson has multiple decay modes with comparable branching fractions.
 The dominant channels are $\eta \rightarrow 2\gamma$, $\eta \rightarrow 3\pi^0$, and $\eta \rightarrow \pi^0 + \pi^+ + \pi^-$, with branching ratios of 40\%, 33\%, and 23\%, respectively~\cite{bib:PDG}.
 This analysis targets the decay to two photons given that it is the dominant decay mode, and it leads to the cleanest final-state signature.
 The very low rate expected for $\eta$ production in MicroBooNE ($<$ 1\% of all $\nu$ interactions) makes the $2\gamma$ signature particularly attractive due to the powerful background rejection that can be achieved by selecting for a $2\gamma$ invariant mass consistent with 548 MeV/$c^2$, the mass of the $\eta$ meson.
 The signal for this analysis is defined as events in which an $\eta$ particle is produced as a result of the neutrino-argon interaction and where there are two photons and no $\pi^0$ present in the final-state.
+No other activity from charged particles at the vertex is required to identify the candidate event.
 While muon neutrinos make up $\sim$95\% of the BNB flux, neutrinos and anti-neutrinos of all flavors are included in the signal definition.
 Finally, this analysis does not apply selection cuts on the presence of an outgoing lepton in the interaction and, therefore, targets $\eta$ production from both charged current (CC) and neutral current (NC) processes.
-The interaction process being sought can therefore be described as $\nu_{\textrm{CC} + \textrm{NC}} \rightarrow \eta + X \rightarrow 2\gamma + 0\pi^0 + X$ with $X$ denoting any additional particles of any multiplicity.
+The interaction process being sought can therefore be described as $\nu_{\textrm{CC} + \textrm{NC}} \rightarrow \eta + 0\pi^0 + X \rightarrow 2\gamma + 0\pi^0 + X$ with $X$ denoting any additional particles of any multiplicity.

 Neutrino interactions are identified using both scintillation light and TPC signals.
 Interactions which are out-of-time with respect to the in-time TPC drift window are rejected.
 Remaining TPC interactions which are inconsistent with the in-time scintillation light signal collected by the PMTs are discarded.
 At this stage, a comparable rate of selected neutrino to cosmic-ray interactions is achieved with partially-contained in-time cosmic-ray interactions comprising the bulk of selected backgrounds.
 This yields an 83\% efficiency for identifying neutrino interactions.